 Dip your toes into Balscadden Bay Beach.
 Balscadden Bay Beach is a cute little beach a short walk from Howth Harbor.
 It’s also on the way up to the cliff walk.
 It is a pretty rocky beach, so keep that in mind.
 It wouldn’t stop me from at least dipping my toes in!

 Killarney is super beautiful, and it’s even an easy day trip away from Dublin.
-It’s 100% worth visiting and exploring.
+It’s 100% worth visiting and exploring as one of the prettiest towns in Ireland and.
 I think you could easily spend a week here, or even more.
 There’s a lot to see!

 Check out Torc Waterfall.
 Torc Waterfall is probably one of the most-visited parts of Killarney National Park.
 It’s a very short hike up from the parking area and you may find it overcrowded if you’re there during midday, but you can also keep hiking up the trail if you please.
 The waterfall itself is 66 feet high and is a sight to behold.